Current Environment:

 The Boston Children’s Hospital Functional Abdominal Pain Program addresses chronic pain along with other related issues that impact daily activities.
 Often times it is difficult to determine the root cause of this type of pain, so many children have to see multiple specialists to get to a solution.
 We have experts that can help.

 Boston Children’s Functional Abdominal Pain program is uniquely located within our Motility and Functional Gastrointestinal Disorders Center.
-We have decades of experience seeing, diagnosis, and treating functional abdominal pain and are world-renown for the care we provide and our in-depth research.
+We have decades of experience seeing, diagnosing, and treating functional abdominal pain in children and are world-renown for the care we provide and our in-depth research.

 Our integrated team of GI doctors, pain specialists, psychologists, dietitians, and social workers bring decades of experience and a broader perspective to GI functional issues to address overlapping physical and psychological problems that may be occurring in your child.